Ian Lockwood

 Figure 1: Sinharaja Adiviya (or greater Sinharaja area) mapped with Planet Dove imagery.
 Reduced in size to fit this post.

 Forest types and land cover are a key part of the Sinharaja story.
-Literature about the area’s successful conservation refer to primary and secondary forest as well as Pinus caribaea plantations (along the border).
-Yet, I couldn’t locate GIS-ready shapefiles of boundaries of these forest types!
+Literature about the area’s successful conservation refers to primary and secondary forests as well as Pinus caribaea plantations (along the border).
+Yet, I couldn’t locate GIS-ready shapefiles of boundaries of these forest types.
 The Forest Department has files based on its 2010 forest cover map but these are, thus far, not in the public sphere.
-I had mapped the area using a Landsat tile from 2005 (published in my blog in 2012) but this was before I had learnt how to conduct a supervised classification of a raster image.
+I had mapped the area using a Landsat tile from 2005 (published in my blog in 2012) but this was before I had learned how to conduct a supervised classification of a raster image.

 Home garden landscape on the border with Sinharaja rainforest (north west side).
 (September 2019)